sttoracle/ORACASB/README.md

 Users pose a variety of different security risks that Oracle CASB Cloud Service can detect.
 The purpose of this step is to understand how to use the User risk levels card to identify high risk users.

 #### **STEP 4.1**: Dashboard User Risk Level Card - Click any area of the chart to view details for the users at the corresponding risk level.
 In the Dashboard, the User risk levels card provides a quick overview of whether any users of your cloud services have an elevated risk score.
+The chart is segmented into 3 color coded areas.
+Green are normal users, Yellow indicate the number of medium risk users and red represent users that are considered high risk.

 ![](images/CASB/user_risk_level.png)